LegolasVzla/django-twitter-spark/README.md

 	ACCESS_TOKEN = <access_token>
 	ACCESS_TOKEN_SECRET = <access_token_secret>

-Fill in with your own PostgreSQL credentials.
+- postgresdbConf section: fill in with your own PostgreSQL credentials.
 By default, DB_HOST and DB_PORT in PostgreSQL are localhost/5432.

 Default credentials for admin superuser are: admin@admin.com / admin.
 Then run the migrations:

 	python manage.py makemigrations

 	python manage.py migrate

+- tweepyConf section: register a [Tweepy account](https://developer.twitter.com/en/apply-for-access) and fill in with your own credentials.

 Generate default data with the fixtures: